Prambanan

-Prambanan (Candi Prambanan, Rara Jonggrang, Hanacaraka: ꦫꦫꦗꦺꦴꦁꦒꦿꦁ) is a 9th-century Hindu temple compound in the Special Region of Yogyakarta, in southern Java, Indonesia, dedicated to the Trimūrti, the expression of God as the Creator (Brahma), the Preserver (Vishnu) and the Destroyer (Shiva).
-The temple compound is located approximately 17 km northeast of the city of Yogyakarta on the boundary between Central Java and Yogyakarta provinces.
+Prambanan (Candi Prambanan, Rara Jonggrang, Hanacaraka: ꦫꦫꦗꦺꦴꦁꦒꦿꦁ) is a 9th-century Hindu temple compound in the Special Region of Yogyakarta, in southern Java, Indonesia, dedicated to the Trimūrti, the expression of God as the Creator (Brahma), the Preserver (Vishnu), and the Destroyer (Shiva).
+The temple compound is located approximately 17 km northeast of Yogyakarta on the boundary between Central Java and Yogyakarta provinces.

 The temple compound, a UNESCO World Heritage Site, is the largest Hindu temple site in Indonesia and the second-largest in Southeast Asia after Angkor Wat.
-It is characterized by its tall and pointed architecture, typical of Hindu architecture, and by the towering 47 m central building inside a large complex of individual temples.
-Prambanan temple compounds originally consisted of 240 temple structures, which represented the grandeur of ancient Java's Hindu art and architecture, and is also considered as a masterpiece of the classical period in Indonesia.
-Prambanan attracts many visitors from around the world.
+It is characterized by its tall pointed architecture, typical of Hindu architecture, and by the towering 47 m central building inside a large complex of individual temples.
+The compounds originally consisted of 240 temple structures, which represented the grandeur of ancient Java's Hindu art and architecture, and it is also considered a masterpiece of the classical period in Indonesia.

 History

 Construction

 The reliefs at Prambanan and the structures of modern houses (of the 1920s) that are similar to it.

 The Prambanan temple is the largest Hindu temple of ancient Java, and the first building was completed in the mid-9th century.
 It was likely started by Rakai Pikatan and inaugurated by his successor King Lokapala.
 Some historians that adhere to dual dynasty theory suggest that the construction of Prambanan probably was meant as the Hindu Sanjaya dynasty's answer to the Buddhist Sailendra dynasty's Borobudur and Sewu temples nearby, and was meant to mark the return of the Hindu Sanjaya dynasty to power in Central Java after almost a century of Buddhist Sailendra dynasty domination.
 Nevertheless, the construction of this massive Hindu temple signified a shift of the Mataram court's patronage, from Mahayana Buddhism to Shaivite Hinduism.

-A temple was first built at the site around 850 CE by Rakai Pikatan and expanded extensively by King Lokapala and Balitung Maha Sambu, the Sanjaya king of the Mataram kingdom.
-A short red-paint script bearing the name "pikatan" was found on one of the finials on top of the balustrade of the Shiva temple, which confirms that King Pikatan was responsible for the initiation of the temple construction.
+The temple was expanded extensively by King Lokapala and Balitung Maha Sambu, the Sanjaya king of the Mataram kingdom.
+A short red-paint script bearing the name "pikatan" was found on one of the finials on top of the balustrade of the Shiva temple, confirming that King Pikatan initiated the temple construction.

-The temple complex is linked to the Shivagrha inscription of 856 CE, issued by King Lokapala, which described a Shiva temple compound that resembles Prambanan.
-According to this inscription the Shiva temple was inaugurated on 12 November 856.
-According to this inscription, the temple was built to honor Lord Shiva, and its original name was Shiva-grha (the House of Shiva) or Shiva-laya (the Realm of Shiva).
+The temple complex is linked to the Shivagrha inscription of 856 CE, issued by King Lokapala, which described a Shiva temple compound resembling Prambanan.
+According to this inscription the Shiva temple was inaugurated on 12 November 856 and it was built to honor Shiva; its original name was Shiva-grha (the House of Shiva) or Shiva-laya (the Realm of Shiva).